Bay du Nord

 Step 6: Federal and Provincial Ministerial Approval

-• Following approval by C-NLOER Regulator Members, the Development Plan Application, with the exception of the Benefits Plan, is submitted for Fundamental Decision to the Federal Minister of Energy and Natural Resources and Provincial Minister of Energy and Mines, as required under the Atlantic Accord Acts.
+• Following approval by C-NLOER Regulator Members, the Development Application, with the exception of the Benefits Plan, is submitted for Fundamental Decision to the Federal Minister of Energy and Natural Resources and Provincial Minister of Energy and Mines, as required under the Atlantic Accord Acts.

 • The C-NLOER Staff Analysis and Decision Report will be posted to the C-NLOER website.